Frequently-Asked Questions About Selling A Home In New Jersey

 - Radon and environmental

 Most lenders require a full inspection of the septic system or pool of any property that has these.
-New Jersey mandates a full inspection of well water for any property that has a well.
-Buyers can also complete a walk-through inspection of the property to ensure that the home is in the same condition that it was when the buyer ordered the first inspection.
+New Jersey also mandates a full inspection of well water for any property that has a well, which is typically the responsibility of the seller.
+Buyers are entitled to complete a walk-through inspection of the property within 24 hours before closing, to ensure that the home is in the same basic condition and that any agreed upon repairs have been made.

-Generally, buyers have up to two weeks to have an inspection performed.
-Then, they can provide the seller with a list of flaws, deficiencies or repairs.
+Generally, real estate buyers have up to two weeks to complete their inspections.
+Then, they can provide the seller with a list of flaws, deficiencies or requested repairs.
 As the seller, you have the right to negotiate the repair or modification of these issues, especially when it comes to large, expensive repairs.
+If an agreement cannot be reached with regard to legitimate defects, then either party has the right to cancel the contract, at which point the buyer receives a refund of the deposit and the seller is then free to again market the property for sale.

 Is it necessary to have a certificate of occupancy?
 Is it necessary to have a smoke detector certification?

-In New Jersey, sellers of residential properties must comply with smoke detector, fire extinguisher and carbon monoxide regulations.
-This involves having an inspection to ensure compliance.
-Depending on the city and county in which the property is located, you may also have to obtain a certificate of occupancy.
-You must obtain these by the closing date or you cannot proceed with the closing.
+In New Jersey, sellers of residential properties must comply with established smoke detector, fire extinguisher and carbon monoxide regulations.
+This involves having a Municipal inspection to ensure compliance.
+Depending on the city and county in which the property is located, you may also be required to obtain a Certificate of Occupancy (CO), a more comprehensive municipal inspection of the home’s systems and components.
+You must obtain these passing certifications by the closing date or you cannot proceed with the closing.

 It is crucial to act quickly to obtain these certifications, especially because most municipal inspectors only conduct inspections one or two days per week.
-If your smoke detectors and carbon monoxide detectors do not work for the inspector, you will have to schedule a reinspection; you should test them yourself first to make sure that they work.
+If your smoke detectors and carbon monoxide detectors do not work for the inspector, you will have to schedule a reinspection.
+It is important to test these items in advance yourself, to make sure they are in working order.
+This will save the time and expense of an additional inspection.

 Before I close, should I make a payment on my existing mortgage?
 How will I pay off my existing mortgage?

-Yes, you should pay your existing mortgage; if you do not pay it by its due date, you may be subject to fees and damage to your credit score.
+Yes, you should pay your existing mortgage and any other property related fees due (such as HOA fees).
+If you do not pay these items by their due date, you may be subject to additional fees and damage your credit score.
 It is best to make any payments as soon as possible instead of trying to time the mortgage payment and the amount due at closing.
-If there is a remaining balance on your existing mortgage, the closing proceeds will pay it off before your loan is paid off and the mortgage canceled.
+The remaining balance of your existing mortgage and all other property related expenses will be paid in full at closing.

 At the closing, what do I need to bring?

 When you work with our office, we can have you come to our office and sign all necessary documents for your closing in advance.
-This way, you do not have to go to the closing in person – no need to take time off work or make child care plans.
-Please provide the certificate of occupancy, the smoke detector certification, the garage door opener and, most importantly, the keys.
+This way, you do not have to attend the closing in person – no need to take time off work or make child care plans.
+Please provide the certificate of occupancy, the smoke detector certification, and most importantly, the keys.
 Are you selling a condo?
-Please also provide any public offering statements, maintenance fee coupons and pool badges.
+Please also provide any public offering statements, HOA documents, maintenance fee coupons and pool badges, etc. We will complete the closing for you.

 Does my home need to be in a certain condition when I leave it?

-What are the closing costs in a sale?
+What are the closing costs of a sale?

 On the closing day, you will pay the realtor’s commission as well as any legal fees; these sums will come from your overall proceeds, as will the payoff from your existing mortgage.
-The amounts for taxes, water and sewage will be pro-rated from your proceeds as well.
-Sellers in New Jersey must also pay a realty transfer fee; this is more or less a form of sales tax on the property based on its selling price.
+The amounts for taxes, water and sewage will also be pro-rated from your proceeds.
+Sellers in New Jersey must also pay a realty transfer fee; this is essentially a sales tax on the property based on its selling price.